News

 Term Limits and Constitution | First Liberty Insider

-by Jorge Gomez • 7 minutes
+by First Liberty Institute • 7 minutes

 The radical Left is pushing several proposals to overhaul the Supreme Court and destroy our judicial system.
 Atop their list is ending life tenure for Supreme Court justices, a change that President Biden endorsed this week in an op-ed in The Washington Post.